John Alechenu, Abuja

 The Prof. Pat Utomi-led National Consultative Front, has said contrary to speculations in some quarters, merger talks between Labour Party and the New Nigeria Peoples Party has not broken down.

-The Head, Public Affairs Directorate of NC Front, Dr. Yunusa Tanko, and the National Publicity Secretary of NNPP, Dr. Agbo Major, confirmed the development in separate telephone interviews with Vanguard in Abuja yesterday.
+Head, Public Affairs Directorate of the NC Front, Dr. Yunusa Tanko, and the National Publicity Secretary of the NNPP, Dr. Agbo Major, confirmed the development in separate telephone interviews with the VANGUARD, in Abuja, on Thursday.

-Tanko explained that the candidature of Peter Obi had grown beyond his political platform, Labour Party, into a mass movement which Nigerians across ethno-religious and sectional divides were identifying with.
+Tanko explained that the candidature of Peter Obi has grown beyond his political platform the Labour Party and has grown into a mass movement which Nigerians across ethno-religious and sectional divides are identifying with.

-This, he said, had made it imperative for all citizens, irrespective of political party affiliations, to identify with.
+This, he said, has made it imperative for all citizens irrespective of political party affiliations to identify with.

 “The sooner we realize this and work together to boot out the All Progressives Congress and the Peoples Democratic Party, the better for us all.”

-Speaking in a similar vein, the National Publicity Secretary of NNPP, Dr. Agbo Major, confirmed that there were ongoing talks about how best to collaborate ahead of the 2023 general elections.
+Speaking in a similar vein, the National Publicity Secretary of the NNPC, Dr. Agbo Major, confirmed that there were ongoing talks about how best to collaborate ahead of the 2023 general elections.